-5.3 The SRA considers the of the misconduct was medium (score of four).
+5.3 The SRA considers the impact or risk of harm was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-We note the firm undertakes all of its work in scope of the money laundering regulations, with the majority being in the field of conveyancing.
-This puts it at a greater risk of being used to launder money.
+The firm carries out the majority of its work in conveyancing, which puts it at a greater risk of being used to launder money.
 There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

 5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
-The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate.
+The Guidance indicates a broad penalty bracket of between 6% and 3.2% of the firm's annual domestic turnover is appropriate.

-5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs a significant amount of work in conveyancing, but there is no evidence of any harm being caused or of an unwillingness to improve.
-Based on the firm's annual domestic turnover, the fine results in a basic penalty of £15,813.
+5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017 (and previously the MLRs 2007), with the aggravating factor that it performs the majority of its work in-scope of the regulations, but there is no evidence of any harm being caused or an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £30,929.

-5.6 The SRA considers that the basic penalty should be reduced by 25%, in terms of mitigation discount, to £11,860.
-This reduction follows the following factors in the Guidance that apply to this case: a) The firm has taken steps to rectify its failures, by documenting CMRAs (including historically), undertaking relevant CMRA and source of funds training and also producing compliant PCPs and a FWRA. b) The firm has shown a positive attitude towards the investigation and has cooperated with the SRA's AML Proactive Supervision and Investigations teams.
+5.6 The SRA considers that the basic penalty should be reduced by twenty percent, in terms of mitigation discount, to £24,743.
+This reduction follows the following factors in the Guidance that apply to this case:

+- a.
+The firm has taken steps to rectify its failures, taking steps to produce a compliant FWRA and CMRA process and providing the relevant AML training in relation to its new CMRA form and source of funds.
+It also took steps to document CMRA on all in-scope files. - b.
+The firm has confirmed that it is currently ongoing a change in ownership, effective 11 June 2025, with new leadership committed to upholding the highest standards of regulatory compliance. - c.
+The firm has stated that since the dates of the breaches, the current management has implemented measures, and the new management is implementing further robust internal controls and compliance measures to prevent reoccurrence. - d.
+The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

 5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the fine is £11,860.
+Therefore, no adjustment is necessary to remove this and the amount of the fine is $\pounds 24,743$.